Yen Chia-kan: Presidency

 On 5 April 1975, Chiang Kai-shek passed away in Taipei.
-In accordance with the Constitution of the Republic of China, Yen Chia-kan was sworn in as the second President of the Republic of China at 11:00 am on 6 April, 1975.
+In accordance with the Constitution of the Republic of China, Yen Chia-kan was sworn in as the second President of the Republic of China at 11:00 am on 6 April 1975.
 Yen Chia-kan’s assumption of the office of President of the Republic of China also made him the government’s chief mourner of the late president Chiang Kai-shek.
 He declared a month-long period of mourning for Chiang Kai-shek and retained the Vice President’s office as a sign of respect for the late president.
 On 17 April 1975, Yen Chia-kan met with more than 1,000 overseas Chinese representatives who arrived in Taipei to attend the funeral for Chiang Kai-shek.

-As the first civilian President, Yen Chia-kan enacted numerous reformed, one of which was the shift from using Literary Chinese to the written vernacular in government documents.
+As the first civilian President, Yen Chia-kan enacted numerous reforms, one of which was the shift from using Literary Chinese to the written vernacular in government documents.

 Although the 1973 oil crisis began during Chiang Kai-shek’s presidency, the majority of Taiwan’s economic policies that responded to it were passed during Yen Chia-kan’s presidency.
-The 1973 oil crisis, which was triggered by the OAPEC petroleum embargo due to the Yom Kippur War, had severe negative impacts on Taiwan’s economy as it had no domestic fossil fuel reserves.
+The 1973 oil crisis, which was triggered by the OAPEC petroleum embargo due to the Yom Kippur War, had severe negative impacts on Taiwan’s economy as the Republic of China lacked domestic fossil fuel reserves.
 Taiwan’s inflation rate peaked in March 1974, when it reached 61.5 percent.
 Yen Chia-kan implemented austerity policies and directed the Central Bank of the Republic of China to raise interest rates and restrict credit to reduce the money supply and thus limit imported inflation.
 By October 1976, Yen Chia-kan’s policies reduced Taiwan’s inflation rate to 0.13 percent.

 Despite initial shock from the 1973 oil crisis, Yen Chia-kan was still able to implement policies that would allow Taiwan to rapidly industrialize and expand its economy.
 He continued Chiang Kai-shek’s Ten Major Construction Projects, which was primarily managed by Chiang Ching-kuo supported Taiwan’s rapid industrialization.
 Beginning in June 1975, the Republic of China started drafting the "Chang An Plan” (長安計畫), which was to design, manufacture, and test defensive missiles.

 On 9 July 1977, Yen Chia-kan visited Saudi Arabia, becoming the first President of the Republic of China to visit another country after the government relocated to Taiwan.
 During his visit to Saudi Arabia, King Khalid came to greet him personally at the airport.
-Not only was Saudi Arabia an important economic partner, it was also one of the few significant countries to maintain ties with the Republic of China as its allies dropped from 68 to 31 between 1971 and 1973.
+Not only was Saudi Arabia an important economic partner, it was also one of the few significant countries to maintain official diplomatic relations with the Republic of China as its allies dropped from 68 to 31 between 1971 and 1973.

 On 20 May 1978, Yen Chia-kan’s term as president elapsed and he did not seek reelection.
 On the same day, Chiang Kai-shek's son, Chairman of the Kuomintang and Premier Chiang Ching-kuo was elected third President of the Republic of China by the National Assembly.